 For the study, people heard a tone while searching for a letter on a computer screen.
 When the letter was easy to find, participants were pretty good at identifying a tone.
 But when the search got harder, people were less likely to report hearing the sound, a phenomenon called inattentional deafness.

 Neural responses to the tone were blunted when people worked on a hard visual task, but not when the visual task was easy, researchers found.
-By showing that a demanding visual job can siphon resources away from hearing, the results suggest that perceptual overload can jump between senses.
+The results suggest that perceptual overload can jump between senses.